 Real Women.
 Real Stories.
-Is a series that we are star11745847_10101069250420831_4358288053831540881_nting at Real Health.
+Is a series that we are starting at Real Health.
 This series focuses on hearing from many different women in their fight to find REAL Health.
 Jumesha is the first one to share on this series because I have always loved her passion to see women embrace their God given Body; whether that’s curvy, long, lean or muscular.
 She is fighting to be the healthiest she can for her family.
 She’s an inspiring women.
 Thanks for sharing with us, Jumesha. xo, Jenn

 My Best Me